 How Donald Trump became the 45th president of the United States of America has been the topic du jour ever since November 6, 2016, and the discussion won’t be going away anytime soon.
 Currently, the narrative is occupied by investigations of foreign meddling, but back in 2016, the focus was on the state of the nation and two divisive populations, both fed up for drastically different reasons.
 Pundits and analysis lobbed plenty of theories at their constituents, but the one that cut through the noise the loudest was of castigation: The majority of white women voted for Trump over Hillary Clinton.

 There is some question as to the authenticity of that statistic.
-The president claims 52% voted for him while the Pew Research Center sets the number of white women votes for Trump at 47%.
+The president claims 52% voted for him, while the Pew Research Center sets the number of white women’s votes for Trump at 47%.
 Numbers schmumbers, talking heads ran with it, attaching “educated” or “affluent” to the statistic and painted a picture many found to be explanatory: In 2016, white women voted for their privilege over their gender.

 Statistical explanations like this are absurdly reductive—the number of reasons why an individual votes for this person over that person is countless—yet, a narrative emerged then a movement.
 And though the much-talked-about Blue Wave of the 2018 elections didn’t exactly manifest with the fervor Democrats hoped for, the message was clear: If you’re not on board, you’re in the way.

-The story is familiar: Newbury’s ratings are plummeting, and the network wants someone new; someone fresh.
+The story is familiar: Newbury’s ratings are plummeting, and the network wants someone new, someone fresh.
 Who?
 Daniel Tennant (Ike Barinholtz), a young, hip standup who also happens to be xenophobic and misogynistic.
-Those last two traits infuriate Newbury, but they don’t trouble the network executive (Amy Ryan), because of Tennant’s popularity with You Tubers, vapid Instagram models, and the hoi polloi Newbury refuses to touch with a ten-foot-pool.
+Those last two traits infuriate Newbury, but they don’t trouble the network executive (Amy Ryan) because of Tennant’s popularity with You Tubers, vapid Instagram models, and the hoi polloi Newbury refuses to touch with a ten-foot-pool.
 Newbury tasks her head writer, Brad (Denis O’Hare), with hiring a new writer, specifically a woman, to freshen up her image and prove to her staff that she can work with a woman.

 Herein lies Late Night’s central problem: Newbury’s standards put her out of touch with the world around her; Molly’s position exists to change that and give her a populist shine.
 Not because that’s who Newbury is, deep down inside, but because that’s what Late Night needs Newbury to be.
-There’s an odd cynicism running through Late Night that has less to do with being who you are and more to do with being the person everyone wants to you to be.
+There’s an odd cynicism running through Late Night that has less to do with being who you are and more to do with being the person everyone wants you to be.